We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 FAQs

 Probably, yes.
-Pants like Sitka and KUIU have a reputation for being more expensive but also have a reputation for fitting better, breathing better, and holding up better.
+Pants like Sitka and KUIU have a reputation for being more expensive but also have a reputation for fitting better, breathing better, and lasting longer.
 If you have the money, you can spend twice as much on a pair of pants that you’ll be able to wear for twice as long.
-I have a pair of cotton camo pants I bought for cheap that I wore for close to a decade, and while they work just fine, they have holes all over and I have to wear a belt to keep them cinched.
-More expensive pants are frankly just more comfortable.
+I own a pair of cotton camo pants I bought for cheap that I wore for close to a decade, and while they work just fine, they have holes all over and I have to wear a belt to keep them cinched.
+Cotton also isn’t wise to wear in certain conditions.
+More expensive pants are frankly just more comfortable, and the more comfortable you are, the better you’ll hunt.

 Final Thoughts